mamathaetikyala/sqlalchemy-challenge/README.md

 ## About

+Data provided consists of SQLlite database file of different stations. database consists of two tables 1. measurement 2. station

-The purpose of this challenge is query database using sqlalchemy session quries and draw analutical conlusions on precipitation and temperature data of different stations.
-And also build web app(API) exposure of data in json format using Flask module.
+The purpose of this challenge is query database using sqlalchemy session queries and draw analutical conlusions on precipitation and temperature data of different stations.
+Build web app(API) exposure of data in json format using Flask module.

 Querying using sql queries(sqlalchemy).
-Draw histogram using pandas and matplotlib.
+Draw histogram/(temperature)bar chart(precipitation) using pandas and matplotlib/pandas.

-data provided consists of 6 files of different stations. database consists of two tables 1. measurement 2. station

 ## Getting Started